Marlon Mack: 2018 season

 Mack entered training camp slated as the starting running back after Frank Gore departed in free agency.
 Mack was named the starting running back to begin the regular season.
-Mack was inactive for the season-opening 34–23 loss against the Cincinnati Bengals after suffering a hamstring injury in the first preseason game.
+Mack was inactive for the season-opening 34–23 loss against the Bengals after suffering a hamstring injury in the first preseason game.
 Mack was sidelined for three consecutive games (Weeks 3–5) after aggravating his hamstring injury.

 In Week 7, Mack had 19 carries for 126 rushing yards and two touchdowns during a 37–5 victory against the Buffalo Bills.
 On October 28, 2018, Mack ran the ball 25 times for 132 yards and two touchdowns in the Colts 42–28 win at the Oakland Raiders in a Week 8.
 He became the first Colts running back since Joseph Addai in 2007 to post back-to-back 100-yard rushing games.
 During Week 15, Mack had a season-high 27 carries for 139 rushing yards and two touchdowns during a 23–0 win over the Dallas Cowboys.
 He was just the second player all season to rush for over 100 yards against the Cowboys, and the first since 2015 to run for 100 yards and two scores.
 He also became just the third player in Colts franchise history to have multiple games with at least 125 yards rushing and two touchdowns in the same season, joining Eric Dickerson (1987) and Edgerrin James (1999 and 2005).

 Mack finished his second season with 908 rushing yards and nine rushing touchdowns.
 He added 17 receptions for 103 yards and a touchdown.
 The Colts made the playoffs as the No. 6 seed.
 In the Wild Card Round against the Houston Texans, Mack set a franchise postseason record with 148 yards and a touchdown on 24 carries in a 21–7 victory.
 In the Divisional Round against the Kansas City Chiefs, he had nine carries for 46 yards in the 31–13 loss.